 ServiceworX is facilitated by passionate ministry staff who help participants live their faith through engaging prayer services, lively discussions, and dynamic community service.
 We design and staff the week-long, service immersion day program at the participating parish or school, with outreach to local social service agencies and non-profit organizations.
 A fun-filled way to help young people learn the meaning of faith and service.

 Want to learn more about hosting ServiceworX at your school or parish?
-Contact Linh Nguyen for more information.
+Contact Brooke Foster for more information.

 Clothing and Footwear